fatiando/2023-kegs/extended-abstract/README.md

 This example showcases how the tools available in the aforementioned libraries can be used together to process gravity data.
-The full code for running this example, along with a more detailed explanation of the steps, can be found in https://www.fatiando.org/tutorials.
+The full code for running this example, along with a detailed explanation of the steps, can be found in https://www.fatiando.org/tutorials.
 Figures were produced using pyGMT (Uieda, 2022).